 Intensive reading, under supervision of one or more instructors, of material not covered in the formal curriculum, or execution of a research project under the supervision of one or more faculty members.
 Instructor consent required.

-1-6 credits, term varies, Public Health Faculty
+1-6 credits

 HPH 523 Social & Behavioral Determinants of Health